Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Point to line last passage percolation

-where the operators commute because $f$ and $g$ are smooth on all of $\mathbb{R}$.
-Therefore the Lemma holds for functions which are infinitely differentiable on all of $\mathbb{R}$ in addition to satisfying the conditions of the Lemma.
+where the operators pass through the convolution because $f$ and $g$ are smooth on all of $\mathbb{R}$.
+Therefore the Lemma holds for functions which are infinitely differentiable on all of $\mathbb{R}$ in addition to satisfying the stated conditions.